Amélie Munier-Romilly

-Amélie Romilly became Amelie Romilly-Munier (21 March, 1788 – 12 February, 1875) was a Swiss painter.
+Amélie Romilly, or Amélie Munier-Romilly after her marriage in 1821, (21 March, 1788 – 12 February, 1875) was a Swiss painter.
 She studied in Geneva and Paris and it is estimated that she created over 5,000 works in Switzerland, France and Great Britain.

 Life

 Munier-Romilly was born on 21 March 1788 in Geneva.
 Her parents were Suzanne Magnin and an engraver named Pierre-Paul Romilly.
 At the age of thirteen she was obliged to earn money as her father had died.

 She became a student of the portrait painter Firmin Massot in 1805 and after teaching her to draw and paint he encouraged her to move to Paris in 1813.
 She would write to him as she continued her art education with François-Gédéon Reverdin.

 She painted portraits in France.
 She worked in Reverdin's studio, and he introduced her to artists, including Horace Vernet, François Gérard, Pierre-Narcisse Guérin and Jean-Baptiste Isabey.
 By 1814 she had her work on show in the Paris Salon.